 Air dry or low heat only.
 Heat shrinks cotton and tightens stitches.
 Document care if you plan to resell.
 Buyers value proper single stitch care and repair habits.

-Value factors: why single stitch can raise resale price
+Value factors: why a single stitch can raise resale price

 Demand drives price.
 Single hems are a shorthand for age in many cases.
 Rarity and art matter more.
 A clean band graphic can dwarf the stitch factor.